Barsha236/react_webapp/README.md

-# My-App
+# React_WebApp
-Video management frontend web application in ReactJS
+Frontend web application in ReactJS

 # Functionalities
 1. User can create, delete and edit a card